The official blog of the Lung Institute.

 Many doctors will prescribe oxygen therapy to help you receive enough oxygen and to improve your blood oxygen levels.
 Your doctor may also prescribe breathing exercises, diet and exercise changes, pulmonary rehabilitation and medications to help you breathe.
 Keeping a close eye on your blood oxygen level is important as well.
 Remember to see your doctor regularly even if you’re feeling well, so you and your doctor can work together.

-In combination with traditional treatments, many people with COPD and other chronic lung diseases have seen improvements to their pulmonary function after stem cell therapy.
-A relatively new treatment, stem cell therapy works to promote healing from within the lungs, potentially improving lung function.
+In combination with traditional treatments, many people with COPD and other chronic lung diseases have seen improvements to their pulmonary function after cellular therapy.
+A relatively new treatment, cellular therapy works to promote healing from within the lungs, potentially improving lung function.
 In fact, many patients report coming off or significantly reducing their oxygen therapy use after treatment.
 If you or a loved one has COPD, emphysema, pulmonary fibrosis or another chronic lung disease and would like to learn more about your options, contact us at (800) 729-3065.